opserver/Opserver/readme.md

 [Jira action screenshots](http://imgur.com/a/XtW0j)

 ### PagerDuty Configuration
-You can connect OpServer to your pagerduty istallation.
+You can connect OpServer to your pagerduty installation.

 You need a PagerDuty ReadWrite API Key (RO will work for viewing but will throw errors when you do a RW action).